Snowflake-Labs/sfquickstarts/site/devlabs/time_series_forecasting_with_zepl.md

 #### Code Explained
 `import pandas as pd` <br/>
-Zepl's General Purpose Image pre-installs the pandas library so all you have to do is import.
+Zepl's General Purpose Image pre-installed the pandas library so all you have to do is import.

 `cur = z.getDatasource("US_STOCKS_DAILY")`<br/>
 This function is used to access any data source that is attached to the notebook.
 A [Cursor object](https://docs.snowflake.com/en/user-guide/python-connector-api.html#object-cursor) is returned to the `cur` variable.
 The specific data source is specified by setting the string input to the corresponding name of your data source.
 Lastly, the data source must be attached to the notebook before starting the container.